Graham Yallop: 1978 West Indies Tour

-The Australian side to tour the West Indies was selected at the same time as the fifth Test and Yallop was included, although the vice-captain on the West Indies tour was Jeff Thomson.
+The Australian team to tour the West Indies was selected at the same time as the fifth Test and Yallop was included, although the vice-captain on the West Indies tour was Jeff Thomson.

 Yallop scored 24 and 28 against the Leeward Islands, and 12 (off 11 balls) in the first ODI.
 He made 66 and 44 not out against Trinidad and Tobago, helping Australia run down a six wicket victory.
 For the first test, Yallop made only 2 in the first innings but scored 81 in the second, easily Australia's top score (the West Indies won by an innings and 106 runs).
 Yallop missed the next tour game, against Barbados, but played in the second test, making 47 and 14.

 Yallop scored 118 in a tour game against Guyana when his jaw was broken by a bouncer from Colin Croft.
 He missed the third Test (David Ogilvie replaced him), which was won by Australia.

 Yallop returned to the Australian team for the second ODI, making 7.
 In the fourth test he scored 75 in the first innings but only 18 in the second as Australia collapsed and lost by 198 runs.
 Yallop played against Jamaica, making 5 and 58.
 In the final test he scored 57 and 23 not out.
 His series tally was 317 Test runs at an average of 45.29.